-Norwescap Head Start and Early Head Start 2021-2022 Teaching Strategies GOLD School Readiness- Areas of Development
+Norwescap Head Start and Early Head Start 2022-2023 Teaching Strategies GOLD School Readiness- Areas of Development

-Outcomes for Program Year 2021-2022
+Outcomes for Program Year 2022-2023

-The final checkpoints in Head Start reveal that over 79% of three- and four-year-old's are meeting or exceeding expectations.
-A higher percentage of growth was identified for three-year old's in the areas of social-emotional development, language, and cognition.
-The final check points for the four-year-old's indicate the highest percentage of growth took place social-emotional development, language, mathematics.
-93% of the Head Start children transitioning to kindergarten completed 15 out of the 18 individual outcomes based on the Head Start Early Learning Outcomes Framework - HSELOF.
+The final checkpoints in Head Start reveal that over 87% of three- and four-year-old's are meeting or exceeding expectations.
+A higher percentage of growth was identified for three-year old's in the areas of mathematics and cognition.
+The final check points for the four-year-old's indicate the highest percentage of growth took place in mathematics and literacy.
+Ninety-six percent of the Head Start children transitioning to kindergarten completed 11 out of the 18 individual outcomes based on the Head Start Early Learning Outcomes Framework - HSELOF.

 Early Head Start showed growth in all areas, with the most significant growth in language.
-Based on HSELOF, , 92% of the EHS children transitioning to preschool completed 12 of the 14 individual outcomes.
+Based on HSELOF, 91% of the EHS children transitioning to preschool completed 9 of the 14 individual outcomes.